Dr Galina Kaseko

 Chief Executive Officer, Co-founder

-Dr. Kaseko is a co-founder of Anthrocell.
+Dr Kaseko is a co-founder of Anthrocell.
 A medical doctor with training in immunology and pediatric oncology, she has more than two decades of experience in biomedical research and managing multi-disciplinary biological product development projects in a commercial environment.
-Since arriving in Australia, Dr. Kaseko’s career has spanned academia and business.
+Since arriving in Australia, Dr Kaseko’s career has spanned academia and business.
 She held research and teaching roles at the University of New South Wales, was involved in the creation of several biotechnology firms, and been an active consultant in both private and public sectors.
-Her expertise includes development of human monoclonal antibodies, growth factors and soluble receptors, specific immunity of cancer, auto-immune and infectious diseases, R&D management, compliance policies (including FDA and bio-safety regulations).
-Intellectual property strategy, and technology valuation.
+Her expertise includes development of human monoclonal antibodies, growth factors and soluble receptors, specific immunity of cancer, auto-immune and infectious diseases, R&D management, compliance policies (including FDA and bio-safety regulations), intellectual property strategy, and technology valuation.
 She authored numerous confidential expert reports and served as an expert witness.
 Dr Kaseko is a co-inventor of Anthrocell’s technology.
-A Gold Medal Graduate from the First Moscow State Medical University she was awarded a special fellowship by Russia’s Health Minister to support her Doctoral studies.
-She was later personally selected by the President of the Russian Federation for a post-doctoral fellowship in the area of paediatric cancer.
-In addition to her medical qualifications, Dr. Kaseko holds a Masters degree in Corporate and Intellectual Property Law from The University of New South Wales and is an alumna of Harvard Business School’s General Management Program.
+A Gold Medal Graduate from the First Moscow State Medical University she was awarded a special fellowship by Russia’s Health Minister to support her Doctoral studies and later a further fellowship for post-doctoral studies in the area of paediatric cancer.
+In addition to her medical qualifications, Dr Kaseko holds a Masters degree in Corporate and Intellectual Property Law from The University of New South Wales and is an alumna of Harvard Business School’s General Management Program.

 Chief Scientific Officer, Co-founder